mattfelber/readerx/README.md

 ## 📖 How to Use

 1. **Upload Text**:
-   - Drag and drop a German text file onto the upload area
+   - Drag and drop a text file onto the upload area
    - Or click to select a file from your computer

 2. **Get Word Translations**:
-   - Click any word to see its English translation
+   - Click any word to see its translation
    - Translation appears in a popup above or below the word

 3. **Get Phrase Translations**: